IBM/gWhisper/README.md

 ## Current development status

-This is in a pre-release state.
 Basic functionality is implemented, but you may experience bugs.
 Feel free to try it out and provide feedback/contributions.

 What is working: